Corporate Governance Statement

 Principle 1: Establish a strategy and business model which promote long term value for shareholders.

 The Company endeavours to communicate with shareholders on a regular basis to understand and meet their needs and expectations.
 Predominantly, communication is through RNS announcements, but also through direct communication; conference calls; website content; corporate presentations; media coverage and social media.
-The CEO, Russell Lamming, attends and presents at investor forums wherever possible as well as holding discussions with mining analysts, shareholders and investment managers.
-Management welcomes the opportunity to engage with shareholders throughout the year and invite all shareholders to attend the Annual General Meeting, although this has been impacted by the current Covid-19 pandemic.
+The CEO, Graham Stacey, attends and presents at investor forums wherever possible as well as holding discussions with mining analysts, shareholders and investment managers.
+Management welcomes the opportunity to engage with shareholders throughout the year and invite all shareholders to attend the Annual General Meeting.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success.

 Keras’ management are aware of their responsibility as an employer and a mining company, and are committed to upholding best practice across the business.
-The Company cares about its stakeholders and is focused on looking to create value and benefits for all whilst seeking to manage and mitigate the potential impacts that Keras’ operations may have.
-Keras’ assets are diverse in commodity and location but have important similarities – mining essential resources that can contribute to a more sustainable future, running simple operations with minimal processing requirements and looking to maintain a low carbon footprint.
-Management are focused on meeting their commitments across the ESG space and will continue to be proactive in this area as they look to develop and sustain a positive legacy.
+Keras cares about its stakeholders and is focused on looking to create value and benefits for all whilst seeking to manage and mitigate the potential impacts that our operations may have.
+The Company is focused on mining an essential resource that can contribute to a more sustainable future and importantly sustainable agriculture.
+With the Diamond Creek mine Keras is running a simple operation with minimal processing requirements and will look to maintain our low carbon footprint.
+The Company is focused on meeting its commitments across the ESG space and will continue to be proactive in this area as it looks to develop and sustain a positive legacy.